zSnout/Statistics.JS/v2/README.md

 # StatisticsJS v2
-StatisticsJS v2 is a new library by zSnout which provided functions for simple and complex statistical calculations, as well as a few extra.
+StatisticsJS v2 is a new library by zSnout which provided functions for simple and complex statistical calculations, as well as a few extra methods for non-statistical calculations.

+# Installation
+There are two versions of StatisticsJS.
+One is the index.js file (~6 kB), which contains the development version of StatisticsJS.
+The other is index.min.js (~4 kB), which contains the production version.
+We reccomend using the index.min.js file.

 # Main Usage
 StatisticsJS v2 adds new methods to existing classes.
 Most methods are added to the `Array` class, but another is added to all classes.
 More on that later.